7 Active Listening Techniques to Communicate Better

 Verbal cues are prompts that a speaker may use to elicit a response or reaction from the listener.
 This includes what Wharton professor Maurice Schweitzer considers “minimal encouragers,” such as replying “yes, I see” or “mmhmm” or “I understand.”
 These are often used alongside gestures and expressions, such as smiling or nodding.

-When in conversation with neurodivergent individuals, practice content-oriented actions like paraphrasing, summarizing, and asking questions to help the other person feel heard.
+When in conversation with neurodivergent individuals, practice content-oriented actions like paraphrasing, summarising, and asking questions to help the other person feel heard.

 Sometimes, it is not enough to nod and maintain eye contact in a conversation.
 In the workplace or in a classroom, you might have doubts about whether your mind grasped the full picture.
 Clarifying and paraphrasing the information back to the speaker can help both of you fill in any gaps in understanding.

-In formal situations, with a supervisor or a professor: Paraphrasing information can help you ensure that you have completely and accurately understood what the other person is trying to communicate.
+In formal situations, with a supervisor or a teacher: Paraphrasing information can help you ensure that you have completely and accurately understood what the other person is trying to communicate.

 Supervisor: “I just wrapped up a meeting with the executive staff, and your budget proposal has been conditionally approved for next quarter.”